wpbrown/oakproxy/README.md

 # Troubleshooting

 You can run OAKProxy as a console application by simply runnings `.\OAKProxy.exe` on the command line from the installation directory.
+When running as a service, logs are written to 'Application' Windows Event Log with the source `OAKProxy`.

 Check the 'Security' Event Log on the server hosting the service you are proxying to.
 Look for Event ID 4624 Logon 'Audit success'.
 A successful connection via OAKProxy will look like below.
 In this example `xgoakproxy$` is the gMSA running the OAKProxy service.
 ```